 By this time, you should be ready for some serious Nagoya cuisine.
 Three dishes take places of honor in every local’s heart: kishimen, which are broad and flat wheat noodles served in a piping hot soup stock and garnished with chopped green onions and a sprinkling of ground chili pepper; misokatsu, which is the local version of everyone’s favorite tonkatsu, except here it’s slapped on with a thick miso sauce; and Nagoya cochin (chicken), which is famous throughout Japan for its tastiness.
 You’ll find a decent kishimen stand or misokatsu restaurant in any major train station or shopping street.
 For a taste of Nagoya cochin, an old-style yakitori restaurant called Torigin has been serving cochin for years (including to members of the Imperial Family).

-The most obvious thing to do is to visit the Aichi Expo.
-But if you can’t stand the crowds and the long lines, do something really local instead and head out to the Osu Kannon Temple, a popular place of worship for Nagoya residents that dates back to the Kamakura era (1192-1333).
+Culture up on your second and last day in Nagoya.
+Head out to the Osu Kannon Temple, a popular place of worship for Nagoya residents that dates back to the Kamakura era (1192-1333).
 The temple was originally located in neighboring Gifu Prefecture, but the powerful shogun Tokugawa Ieyasu moved it to its present site in 1612.
 Unfortunately, the buildings you will see are now 20th century reconstructions, but they are interesting just the same.
 A famous flea market also takes place on the temple grounds on the 18th and 28th of each month.

 Afterwards, stroll through the old shopping street next to Osu Temple that’s been turned into a funky arcade full of little crafts stores, traditional sweets and sembei (cracker) shops and some bargain boutiques.
 If you walk down far enough, you’ll find yourself in front of Komehyo, a local pawnshop that has overnight become an incredibly successful retailer of all kinds of secondhand goods including jewelry, handbags and clothes.
 It’s now a Nagoya institution and the favorite source of luxury of valueconscious Nagoya career women.